Combos Browse all Suggest

 Curse of the Swine

 Exile X target creatures.
-For each creature exiled this way, its controller puts a 2/2 green boar creature token onto the battlefield.
+For each creature exiled this way, its controller creates a 2/2 green boar creature token.

 1 week ago

 Here are a few ideas, maybe something will work for you?